 - To allow youth an opportunity to make amends for their illegal conduct, appropriately

-- Young persons aged 12-17 yrs, at the time of the offence
+- Young persons ages 12-17 yrs, at the time of the offence

 - Young persons residing in Peel, and Dufferin